Raymond R. Wright (USMC): Interwar period

 Following his return to the States, Wright served again with Paymaster Department in Washington, D.C. and as Assistant Paymaster at Marine Barracks in Philadelphia until 31 March 1928.
 He was then assigned to the 2nd Marine Brigade as Brigade Paymaster and sent to Nicaragua, where he participated in the suppression of the Sandino Rebellion.
 Wright was promoted to the rank of major in June 1929 and returned to the United States in May 1930.
-For his service in Nicaragua, he was decorated with Nicaraguan Presidential Order of Merit with Gold Star and also received a Special letter of commendation for his "distinguished service in the line of his profesion as Brigade Paymaster" from the Secretary of the Navy Charles Francis Adams III.
+For his service in Nicaragua, he was decorated with Nicaraguan Presidential Order of Merit with Gold Star and also received a Special letter of commendation for his "distinguished service in the line of his profession as Brigade Paymaster" from the Secretary of the Navy Charles Francis Adams III.

 Wright then served again with Department of Pacific, where he was appointed officer in charge of the assistant paymaster's office.
 In January 1931, Major Wright was appointed assistant chief of staff for supply and paymaster of the department.
 His next assignment came in June 1933, when he was transferred to San Francisco and appointed assistant chief of staff for Reserves within Western Recruiting Area.
 He was promoted to the rank of lieutenant colonel in March 1935.
 Lt.Colonel Wright attended Senior course at Naval War College in Newport, Rhode Island, and graduated in June 1936.

 After graduation, Wright was sent back to the Headquarters Marine Corps in Washington, D.C., where he served first as personnel officer in the Division of Operations and Training and later was appointed executive officer in the Paymaster Department.